 Hang in there, mama.
 That 24th mile is hard.
 Your patience is waning, and nothing seems to improve.
 But it will, even if you don’t see it right now.

-There’s no other change like having a baby, don’t you think?
+There’s no other lifestyle change like having a baby, don’t you think?
 You see parents with older kids and wonder if they ever had it hard too.
 When did they stop feeling stifled, and start feeling like life was normal again?

 It’s often a matter of time, but logic can be hard to imagine when you’re in the thick of the madness.

-Instead, shift your mindset and go for the small wins that provided small glimpses of normalcy.
+Instead, shift your mindset and go for the small wins that provided glimpses of normalcy.
 Challenge yourself a notch above your comfort zone, and make exceptions so you don’t feel tied to routine.